mumiaktech/InstructlyLMS/README.md

 Instructors can:

+- Share educational resources like videos, documents, and links.
-- Create and manage educational resources.
-- Design quizzes with questions and automatic grading.
+- Create and manage quizzes with automatic grading.
-- Track student activity, quiz scores, and submissions.
+- Track student performance through real-time notifications and activity logs.
-- Receive real-time notifications.
+- Manage the resources they’ve shared (edit/delete).

 ### Student Dashboard

 Students can:

-- Access learning resources such as documents and videos.
+- Access and search educational resources shared by instructors.
 - Participate in quizzes and receive instant feedback on their performance.
+- Explore additional resources such as news articles, books, and tutorials pulled from external APIs (e.g., YouTube API for video tutorials, Books API for educational content).

 ### Create Superuser & Admin Roles